A QUESTION OF LIFE, RELIGION,

 Q. Why not?

 A. Because we feel such matters lead to fruitless debate.
 The Catholic and Orthodox Churches claim apostolic authority on this basis, as do the Mormons and others, but we do not.
-For us, life is the Spirit, not certificates.
-We want the Spirit to speak, not legalistic claims.
+For us, life is the Ruach (Spirit), not certificates.
+We want the Ruach (Spirit) to speak, not legalistic claims.

-Q. So really, that makes you somewhere between Protestant and Catholic/Orthodox?
+Q. So really, that puts you somewhere between Protestant and Catholic/Orthodox?

 Q. But what if one of these churches challenged you to produce your credentials?

 A. Let them.
-We know the basis on which we are going to be judged at the Last Day, and that basis is our conduct and faithfulness to the Word.
+We know the basis on which we are going to be judged at the Last Day, and that basis is our conduct and faithfulness to the Davar (Word).
 We are not going to be bottled up by man's expectations, however sincere he may be or however right he may think he is.
-We are answerable to God and our consciences.
+We are answerable to Elohim (God) and our consciences.
 And on the whole, I think most people would accept our position.
-You can't reason with someone who basis his claims to authority on legalism, but you can with someone who is based on the Spirit.
+You can't reason with someone who basis his claims to authority on legalism, but you can with someone who is based on the Ruach (Spirit).
 Legalism is a brass wall to spiritual communion.
-It is the basis of so much conflict as one person has insisted on his "rightness" over another based on pure dogmatic assertion that cannot be tested.
+It is the basis of so much conflict as one person has insisted on his 'rightness' over another based on pure dogmatic assertion that cannot be tested.

 Plato was close to the mark in this sphere, I think.
 He said that the Good which is the True and Real shines everlastingly like the sun in the high heaven.
 He likens the human condition to a man dwelling in the cave of his ignorance, bound in the chains of his stupidity and selfishness, who takes the shadows thrown upon the farthest walls by the light of his own passions to be reality.
 Such a man does not know that there is another source of Light and Good, an eternal source of Life.
 If his eyes were cleared up, he would see reality.
 The philosopher Hegel maintained that all we have to do is remove the illusions which makes the "consummation of the infinite end" seem unattainable.

 Of course, this is the antithesis of true Christianity.
-We have only one intermediary, the Lord Jesus Christ, and if I were the sole person on the planet, I could come to salvation and exaltation without a Church altogether.
+We have only one intermediary, the Master Yah'shua the Messiah (Jesus Christ), and if I were the sole person on the planet, I could come to salvation and exaltation without a Church or organisation altogether.
 That is a foundational principle.

 But we are created social creatures.
-Aloneness is not natural to us, even though we can force ourselves to be alone by living an aesthetic life alone with God.
+Aloneness is not natural to us, even though we can force ourselves to be alone by living an aesthetic life alone with Elohim (God).
 But, though such a life brings certain benefits, it stunts our spiritual growth in other areas.
-Indeed, the Scriptures teach the salvation is as much a personal affair as a communal affair, because we are destined to be communal throughout eternity.
-Fellowship with God and with each other is essential to full happiness and spiritual development, therefore we must learn to work together.
-It is for this reason we have the Church, and why God has instituted leaders to guide the fellowship as a whole, as well as to give spiritual counsel to those less mature.
+Indeed, the Scriptures teach that salvation is as much a personal affair as a communal affair, because we are destined to be communal throughout eternity.
+Fellowship with Elohim (God) and with each other is essential to full happiness and spiritual development, therefore we must learn to work together.
+It is for this reason we have the Messianic Community (Church), and is why Elohim (God) has instituted leaders to guide the fellowship as a whole, as well as to give spiritual counsel to those less mature.

-Baron von Hügel once said that religion is "an isness and not an oughtness".
-What that means, to put his philosophical concept into Christian terminology, is that salvation is dependent upon our being aware of the Spirit which is "environing" and "penetrating" us.
+Baron von Hügel once said that religion is "an is-ness and not an ought-ness".
+What that means, to put his philosophical concept into Christian terminology, is that salvation is dependent upon our being aware of the Ruach (Spirit) which is "environing" and "penetrating" us.

 Q. I don't understand...